ldutoit/2020-spring-school-GBS/sessions/dataprep.md

         cd GBS

    • The exercise from now on is hands-on, the instructions are there to guide you through the process but you will have to come up with the commands yourself.
-Fear not tho, the instructions in the text are there to help you andthe room is full of friendly faces here to help you get through it.
+Fear not, the instructions in the text are there to help you andthe room is full of friendly faces here to help you get through it.

    •   We will create more subdirectories to hold our analyses.
 Be careful that you are reading and writing files to the appropriate directories within your hierarchy.
 You’ll be making many directories, so stay organized!
-Each step of your analysis goes into the hierarchy of the workspace, and each step of  the analysis takes its input from one directory and places it into another directory.
 We will name the directories in a way that correspond to each stage and that allow us to remember where they are.
 A well organized workspace makes analyses easier and prevents data from being overwritten.

   • First let's make a few directories.
-In ```GBS```, create a directory called ```dataprep``` to contain all the data  for this exercise. **Inside** that directory we will create two additional directories: ```lane1``` and ```samples```.
+In ```GBS```, create a directory called ```dataprep``` to contain all the data  for this exercise. **Inside** that directory ``dataprep`` we will create two additional directories: ```lane1``` and ```samples```.

-  • As a check that we've set up our workspace correctly, go back to your ```<username>``` directory (*hint*: `cd ..`) and use the `ls -R` (the `ls` command with the recursive flag).
+  • As a check that we've set up our workspace correctly, go back to your ```GBS``` directory (*hint*: `cd ..` goes up **one** level) and use the `ls -R` (the `ls` command with the recursive flag).
 It should show you the following:

     GBS/:
     dataprep